rwols/CMakeBuilder/README.md

 * `configurations` [optional] [ONLY FOR WINDOWS]

-  This key is only relevant for the Visual Studio generator (see `generator` down below).
+  This key is only relevant for the Visual Studio generator (see `generator`).
   This shall be a JSON list of strings defining the desired  configurations.
 For instance, `"Debug"` and `"Release"`.
 If omitted, the  default target is built, which would be Debug.

 * `target_architecture` [optional] [ONLY FOR WINDOWS]